the voice. the person.

 Never gonna tell a lie and hurt you

-“Never gonna give you up” and “Never gonna let you down” reveals his dedication to standing by his partner, no matter what is happening.
-The lines “Never gonna run around and desert you,” “Never gonna make you cry,” followed by “Never gonna say goodbye,” and “Never gonna tell a lie and hurt you,” is his commitment to avoid actions that would cause any pain.
+“Never gonna give you up” and “Never gonna let you down” reveal a dedication to stand by his partner unconditionally.
+The remaining promises of “Never gonna run around and desert you,” “Never gonna make you cry,” “Never gonna say goodbye,” and “Never gonna tell a lie and hurt you” show the loyalty to avoid any action that would cause pain.

 We’ve known each other for so long